KaushalVasava/XPhotogram/README.md

-# Instagram
+# XPhotogram
-It is an instagram clone using Jetpack compose.
+It is a XPhotogram app contains functionalities of X and Instagram apps and developed using Jetpack compose.
 I used dependency Injection, Retrofit2, Viewpager, Coil, Tab-layout, MVVM architecture, Flow, bottom-navigation, navigation graph, and animations.

 # Features:
 - See Posts, Stories, Tweets